fnrg-nfv/p4sfc/nat/README.md

 The first time you str, you will see pkt go through h2(i.e.,xss-nat).
 After that, pkts will be handled directly in bmv2 switch s2.

+## Warning
+Every time your update libswitch.so, remember to copy it into nat-dpdk/switch_lib directory!!

 ## Todo
 1. query counters by [DirectCounter](https://p4.org/p4runtime/spec/v1.0.0/P4Runtime-Spec.html#sec-counter-directcounter)
 2. According to counter, delete timeout rules in switch.
 3. The division of responsibilities should be more clear.
 I mean, which logic should be done by NF and which logic should be done by the framework?
+4. Dockerfile for dpdk-nat still need be updated when all thing have been done.
+Many files are constantly changing at present, so we use volumes to avoid building images repeatedly.